‘…because the government lied, more people died.’

 Since 2017, the New Zealand government has been led by a woman who is still (until July) under 40 years old.
 Ardern’s victory can be compared to other recent political insurgents Barack Obama, Justin Trudeau and Emmanuel Macron.

-It is a measure of that “Jacindamania” has entered the political lexicon.
+It is a measure of international interest that “Jacindamania” has entered the political lexicon.
 At the same time, however, the same political climate has rained hatred upon Ardern.
 Her personal style has upset millennia-old ideas about men, women and power: ideas made visible by the sexist reactions which follow her.

 The phenomenon of New Zealand’s second female prime minister shows how the prevalence of these ingrained cultural ideas and, thanks to Ardern and others, how such thinking can shift.